Critical Thinking and Problem Solving

 Problem Solving and Critical Thinking Course Skills

-How will i learn, learning experience.
+How will i learn.

 Your course starts on the first of the month.
 The course consists of 6 modules, and is designed to take you eight weeks to complete.
 Nexford’s learning design team has purposefully created courses to equip you with competencies mapped to the skills employers are looking for.
 Each course has 5-7 learning outcomes based on the skills employers need.
 Everything you learn gives you measurable skills you will use to succeed in today’s world of work.